 - Nike uses swoo.sh

-In the case of ESPN a normal link with Bit.ly would be bit.ly/DSZOh68 while if the same link is generated with its own brand it would be es.pn/SummerSeason
+In the case of ESPN a standard link with Bit.ly would be bit.ly/DSZOh68 while if the platform generates the same link with its brand, it would be es.pn/SummerSeason

 5.- Execute A / B test

 The first thing you have to do is test the headlines of your content.
-This will help you determine the message that will have the greatest impact on your audience.
+This will help you determine the message that will have the most significant impact on your audience.